Unity-Technologies/ml-agents/docs/Migrating.md

 ### Steps to Migrate
 - To upgrade your configuration files, an upgrade script has been provided.
 Run `python -m mlagents.trainers.upgrade_config -h` to see the script usage.
+Note that you will have had to upgrade to/install the current version of ML-Agents before running the script.

   To do it manually, copy your `<BehaviorName>` sections from `trainer_config.yaml` into a separate trainer configuration file, under a `behaviors` section.
   The `default` section is no longer needed.
 This new file should be specific to your environment, and not contain configurations for multiple environments (unless they have the same Behavior Names).
   - You will need to reformat your trainer settings as per the [example](Training-ML-Agents.md).
-  - If your training uses [curriculum](Training-ML-Agents.md#curriculum-learning), move those configurations under the `Behavior Name` section.
+  - If your training uses [curriculum](Training-ML-Agents.md#curriculum-learning), move those configurations under a `curriculum` section.
   - If your training uses [parameter randomization](Training-ML-Agents.md#environment-parameter-randomization), move the contents of the sampler config to `parameter_randomization` in the main trainer configuration.
 - If you are using `UnityEnvironment` directly, replace `max_step` with `interrupted`